-The church will be open for private, individual, prayer from Monday to Saturday from 10am to 5pm.
+The church will be open for private, individual, prayer from Monday to Saturday from 10am to 3pm.
 The church will be closed immediately following the noon Mass on Sunday until 10am on Monday.

-Bishop Treanor has announced the resumption of funeral services while still observing social distancing protocols.
 With effect from 16 October, for a period of four weeks, the number of mourners permitted within the church will be limited to 25 people.
 Social distancing requirements must be observed at all times.
 Pre- or post-funeral gatherings are not permitted.

 With effect from 16 October, for a period of four weeks, the number of guests permitted is limited to 25 people.
 Social distancing requirements must be observed at all times.
 Receptions/celebrations are not permitted.

 Baptisms are also permitted with effect from Friday 10 July.
 Only one child may be baptised at any one time and the number attending is limited to 15 persons including any other children.
 Social distancing requirements must be observed at all times. .
 If people are unwell – especially those with any symptoms that might suggest COVID-19 infection we recommend that they stay at home and another date for the baby’s Baptism will be made.